-At the request of the Government of Karnataka, 2030 WRG has successfully mobilized the process of multi-stakeholder dialogue and action, in order to address major water sustainability issues.
-By convening key decision-makers across government, the private sector, civil society and development agencies, we plan to target multiple initiatives within the next 2-4 year timeframe.
-These initiatives will potentially include a combination of: Government policy development to strengthen water resource laws, institutions and policies; collective water action at the sub-basin level, and public-private partnerships designed to address water resource management opportunities.
-Each of these initiatives will likely integrate work across the urban, industrial and agricultural sectors for a consolidated impact on the water situation in the state.
-As with other projects, we are also engaged in producing knowledge and data pertinent to the situation and decision-making on the best course of action.
+As Secretariat to the Karnataka MSP – Water, the 2030 WRG has successfully mobilized the process of multi-stakeholder dialogue and action, in order to address major water sustainability issues.
+By convening key decision-makers across government, the private sector, civil society and development agencies, multiple initiatives are targeted within the next 2-4 year timeframe.
+These initiatives include a combination of: Government policy development to strengthen water resource management, institutions and policies; collective water action to improve water use efficiency and agri-productivity at the sub-basin level, and public-private partnerships designed to address water resource management opportunities.
+Each of these initiatives integrates work across the urban, industrial, and agricultural sectors for a consolidated impact on the water situation in the state.
+We also produce knowledge reports pertinent to the situation and decision-making on the best course of action.

-Drip-to-Market Agri Corridor (DMAC) in Karnataka
+Drip-to-Market Agri Corridor (DMAC)

 2030 WRG is working with key stakeholder groups in Karnataka to develop and demonstrate successful models for water security in the state.
 Working on the themes of technology and finance across the agri and urban-industrial sectors, 2030 WRG aims to contribute towards greater water use efficiency and wastewater treatment and reuse, while at the same time, supporting the development of structured implementation arrangements with robust governance mechanisms, capacity building of stakeholders, and monitoring and evaluation systems.

-The 2030 Water Resources Group (2030 WRG) is a public, private, civil society partnership hosted by the World Bank Group.
-The partnership supports country-level collaboration designed to unite diverse groups with a common interest in the sustainable management of water resources.
+The 2030 Water Resources Group (2030 WRG) is a public, private, civil society partnership that supports country-level collaboration designed to unite diverse groups with a common interest in the sustainable management of water resources.